DSPatil08/Face_Recognition_based_attendance_system-in-Machine-Learmimg-uising-Python/README.md

 after downloading the files from the Github-repostaory the file of "Trianer" put that file in new folder ande named it as TrainingImageLabel.

+then, open the main file in any IDLE which supprots the python files in which you can run the file .